 PG&E strives to match suppliers with current contract opportunities.

-PG&E is committed to working with small and diverse businesses and providing them with the maximum practicable opportunity to participate in PG&E's procurement opportunities.
+PG&E is committed to working with small businesses and providing them with the maximum practicable opportunity to participate in PG&E's procurement opportunities.
 Below you'll find information on small-business definitions and resources for small businesses.

 Suppliers can register with the General Service Administration's System for Award Management (SAM) and maintain that registration annually.
 Registration in SAM is not required to do business with PG&E.